 Please feel free to stop by LMBO this summer, and take the opportunity to observe bird banding.
 It is open to all families and the general public.
 Visiting Information for the Public

-In May, you can participate in the Baillie Birdathon, a program of Bird Studies Canada.
+In May, you can participate in the Great Canadian Birdathon, a program of Bird Studies Canada.
 This is part of our campaign to raise funds for the observatory and, at the same time, to gain knowledge and have a great time with birding experts.
 All ages and levels of expertise can participate!

 Individuals and small groups are encouraged to stop by the LMBO; however, larger groups of more than a few people are encouraged to contact the Nature Saskatchewan office to arrange a group visit.
 Information for Guides/Scouts

 To arrange a visit, please contact our office at email@example.com or 306-780-9481.